CalmDownVal/signal/readme.md

 Signal.off(s1);
 ```

-The .off method will return a boolean indicating whether the operation removed
+The `.off` function will return a boolean indicating whether the operation
-any handlers.
+removed any handlers.

 ### Triggering a Signal

 Each signal instance is actually a function.
 Triggering it is as simple as
 adding a pair of brackets!
 You can pass any amount of arguments to a signal,
 they will be forwarded to each handler.
-No data is returned by this function
+Synchronous signals do not return any
-call (void).
+value (void), asynchronous return a `Promise<void>`.

 ```ts
 mySignal('arg1', 123, /* ... */);
 ```

-Synchronous signals will invoke handlers in series.
-If any one of them throws
+Synchronous signals will always invoke handlers in series.
+If any one of them
-the execution immediately stops.
-It is the caller's responsibility to handle
+throws the execution immediately stops.
+It is the caller's responsibility to
-thrown exceptions:
+handle thrown exceptions:

 ```ts
 try {